Revel Blog | Revel Systems | December 3, 2021 |

 If you need to project which products you should stock, you’ll need to create a separate assortment plan.
 Learning about the open to buy formula and how to calculate it guarantees more efficient sales and avoids costly missteps.

-What is OTB in a planning sense, and why should you spend the time to learn how it works?
-All business owners know that every dollar counts when it comes to running a store.
+What is open to buy in a planning sense, and why should you spend the time to learn how it works?
+All business owners know that every dollar counts when it comes to store management.

 That’s why you need to implement a well-thought-out plan to help you budget for the things you really need.
-There are multiple benefits to open to buy, including:
+There are multiple benefits to OTB including:

 Overall, compiling an open to buy plan gives you more control over merchandising and ensures that you can buy more of the right items, per current market conditions and the purchasing habits of your consumers.